userfront/examples/README.md

 # Userfront Examples

-Found here is a collection of examples for using Userfront with various frameworks and technologies.
+This is a collection of examples for using Userfront with various frontend and backend technologies.

 - [AWS API Gateway](https://github.com/userfront/examples/tree/main/aws-api-gateway)
 - [FastAPI](https://github.com/userfront/examples/tree/main/fastapi)